HSorensen/antlr4/README.md

 ## About this fork

 This fork is an attempt to solve inclusion of source into the scanning step using ANTLR natively.
+Currently Java is the only supported target.

 Analyzing grammars for programming languages like **C**, **PL/I** or **COBOL** requires support for handling inclusion of source into the scanning stream.
 C uses `#include`, PL/I uses `%INCLUDE` and COBOL uses `COPY`.
 ANTLR does not support pulling additional source into its lexer scan directly; but it can be achieved by expanding the source code